alexlee22/indoor-tracking-blog/_posts/2016-08-18-a-list-of-things-todo.markdown

 2. Dimensions of people - individual and group

-### (10) Represent sliced data in a visualization
+### (10) Represent data in a visualization

-1. Talk about how others have represented this in different ways - colour, opacity, vectors, lines etc.
+1. Talk about how others have represented this in different ways - colour, opacity, vectors, lines, grids, cartograms etc.

 2. Different colours used for different purposes - scale etc.